 Roll and Count Pinecones

 Roll the dice and count pine cones!
 Math can be mundane, especially for little ones, so I am trying to make counting hands-on and fun!
-This presentation is also a very concrete way to reinforce 🌲🌲🌲quantity to 3️⃣numeral association.
-And, offer a tray filled with DIY 💚🍚 rice to practice fine motor tracing skills!
+This presentation is also a very concrete way to reinforce quantity to the numeral association.
+And, offer a tray filled with DIY rice to practice fine motor tracing skills!
 (To make colored rice, simply add few drops of vinegar to dried rice in a ziplock along with desired food coloring ~ shake ~ and lay flat to dry.)
-To make the tree, I simply cut green felt to resemble the tree’s shape, and a ♻️recycled champagne cork made a perfect trunk.
+To make the tree, I simply cut green felt to resemble the tree’s shape, and a recycled champagne cork made a perfect trunk.
 (If you don’t have felt, use green paper instead.
 If you don’t have green cardstock, use cardboard and color it green!)

 Roll and Count Snowflakes

-This is a super fun roll and count pine cones activity, which is a part of our Preschool Winter Kids Activities unit study.
+This is a super fun “roll and count” pine cones activity, which is a part of our Preschool Winter Kids Activities unit study.
 Taking the pine cone counting up a notch with this simple math addition counting snowflakes activity.
 I simply lined our floor table with navy tissue paper, placed our felt cutout pine tree and punched snowflakes from recycled white scrap paper.
 Offer your child to roll the dice to find out the first addend, and demonstrate (3) snowflakes falling on the left.
 Then, roll the dice again to find out your second addend, and have (2) snowflakes fall on the right.
-Now add both addends together (3 + 2) and record the sum (5) in snow ~ Epsom salt tracing tray, which I also lined with same tissue paper to give it a color pop.
-Next, find the sum among the DIY wooden number circles (prime with clear nail polish and write numerals with a Sharpie) and place on a tree.
+Now add both addends together (3 + 2) and record the sum (5) in snow ~ salt tracing tray, which I also lined with tissue paper to give it a color pop.
+Next, find the sum among the wooden numerals, and place on a tree.
 “Let it snow, let it snow, let it snow!”